donatj/Boomerang.work/getting_started.md

 The first step is simply getting Boomerang*!* installed.
 You can find instructions for that [here](install.html).

 To verify your installation try running `boomerang --version` from the command line.
-If everything is good you should get back something like `Boomerang! .X.Y by Jesse G. Donat`.
+If everything is good you should get back something like `Boomerang! {version} by Jesse G. Donat`.

-## Layout
+## Running Tests

-The `boomerang` executable takes a filename or directory as the final argument.
+The `boomerang` executable optionally takes a filename or directory as the final argument.
 When loading a directory it will recursively search for files matching the glob `*Spec.php` and load them as tests.

 As an example, testing a simple API with the following structure